Out-of-State Merit Scholarships for 2020-2021

-First time freshmen who meet the December 15 scholarship deadline, have a qualifying score on the ACT or SAT and have at least a 3.5 cumulative high school GPA through the junior year will be eligible for the following merit-based scholarships:
+First time freshmen admitted by May 1st, have a qualifying score on the ACT or SAT, and have at least a 3.0 cumulative high school GPA through December of the senior year will be eligible for the following merit-based scholarships:

 A student with a 4.0 GPA and a 36 ACT or 1600 SAT will be selected as a Presidential Elite Scholar and will receive:

 - Value of tuition for up to four years for degree-seeking undergraduate and graduate or law studies

 - One year of on-campus housing at regular room rate